FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-is-scim.md

 In the example above, when a new developer is added to an HR system, SCIM adds them to other systems too.
 In this case, the HR system is the *client* and the other systems are *servers*.

-{% plantuml source: _diagrams/learn/expert-advice/identity-basics/what-is-scim/scim-new-developer.plantuml, alt: "Adding a new developer to all required systems." %}
+{% plantuml source: _diagrams/learn/expert-advice/identity-basics/what-is-scim/scim-new-developer.plantuml, alt: "Adding a new developer to all required systems, then offboarding them after they depart." %}

 When you are evaluating SCIM solutions, make sure you understand if they implement SCIM as a client, a server, or both.
 The nomenclature is a bit weird, but clients send data about users and groups; servers receive it.